 Unless you're extremely lucky, chances are you spend way less time in your getaway pad than your everyday residence.
 This means the amount and types of condo insurance you need on your seldom-visited vacation spot are likely different from what you're used to.

 Here are some suggestions to help pinpoint the right amount of protection on your vacation condo:

-Choose actual cash value for your personal property
+Think about actual cash value for your personal property

 When protecting your belongings with ordinary condo insurance, replacement cost coverage (RCC) — which replaces damaged items without factoring in depreciation — would offer the most security for your valuables.

 In a vacation condo, however, you might not have the multiple flat screens, plush sofas, high-end jewelry, and full wardrobe to worry about.
 In which case, you might feel comfortable with actual cash value (ACV), which is usually more affordable than RCC.
 ACV does include depreciation when paying settlements, but if you're only insuring the bare essentials, it might not make much difference.

 Many people have all-peril coverage on their main homes, which offers insurance protection for every risk a company can possibly include.
 Because you spend less time at your vacation condo, though, there's a good chance you and your place are less at risk for many threats.
 By switching to named-peril coverage, you can choose the risks you want to be covered for, and make sure you're not paying for protection you'll likely never use.

 You may feel your vacation condo is relatively safe from most insurance risks.
 If that's the case, increasing your deductible could be an easy way to possibly save on your monthly premium.
 This means you'd agree to pay more if a claim ever did arise, but it could be a chance well worth taking if your place is low-risk.